 In 1988, the US Food and Drug Administration required that folic acid be added to enriched grain products such as bread, pasta, rice and cereal.
 These foods are known as ‘fortified’.

 The folate found in fortified foods is known as folic acid.
 Folic acid is a synthetic form of the vitamin, which is more readily absorbed by our bodies.
-Women need extra folic acid in early pregnancy, as it is an essential nutrient required for the growth and development of the unborn babies nervous system.
 Ensuring that you have an appropriate portion size of one of these enriched foods at every meal time, will help in maintaining adequate folate levels.

 Fortified breakfast cereals are a cheap and easy way to make sure you're getting enough folic acid in the diet.
-Learn to read food labels and portion recommendations.
 Many fortified breakfast cereals can contain a large percentage of the recommended daily amount of folic acid you should be consuming a day.

 Some fortified cereals can contain 100% of the recommended daily amount, if the correct portion is consumed